microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ## Open Questions

-* Should TeachingTip.Attach be changed to TeachingTip.AttachedTeachingTip?
+* What is the right approach for attaching TeachingTip to UI Elements?
 * Should Title, Subtitle, and buttons be content properties instead?

 Proposal for .Target property: